jameslittle230/stork/deploy.md

 - [ ] Check that the demo the site's Netlify preview works.
 If not, abort the release and debug.
 - [ ] Add the changelog to the Github release, and publish it
 - [ ] Create an Amazon Linux binary.
+  - [ ] Run the shell script from the amazon-linux build machine
-Upload it to the CDN and to the Github release.
+  - [ ] Upload it to the CDN and to the Github release.
-  - [ ] Run `cargo build --release --no-default-features --features=build-index-v3` from the amazon-linux build machine
 - [ ] Merge the PR you made on [the documentation site](https://github.com/stork-search/site)
 - [ ] Update Homebrew
   - [ ] Generate a new brewfile based on the Github-generated tarball: